perxpective/Cybersecurity-Therapy/SMW/Exam/SMW Exam AY2021-2022 Semester 1.md

 (b) List four "User Rights" privileges that can be managed by GPO settings

 (c) In a single domain Windows system, there are a total of four domain workstations (hr_pc1, hr_pc2, hr_pc3, hr_pc4) allocated to the HR department.
-Based on the existing security groups and group policy configurations, only the HR staff can login to these workstations
+Based on the existing security groups and group policy configurations, only the HR staff can login to these workstations.

+There is a dedicated member server (hr_server) that has been allocated to the HR department.
+The system administrator is going to create a shared folder (`\\hr_server\hr_share`) at the member server (hr_server).
+This new share should only be allowed to access from the four HR workstations.

+Briefly describe how to configure and deploy a domain policy to accomplish the desired objective.
+State your assumptions to support your answer.

+## Question 3
+(a) In terms of Patch Management and WSUS:
+- (i) Identify two common troubleshooting strategies for handling